instill-ai/component/.github/CONTRIBUTING.md

 ### Add the configuration files

-Create a `config` directory and add the files `definition.json` and `tasks.json`.
-Together, they define the behaviour of the component.
+Create a `config` directory and add the files `definition.json`, `tasks.json`, and `setup.json` (optional).
+Together, these files define the behavior of the component.

 #### `definition.json`

+The `definition.json` file describes the high-level information of the component.

 ```json
 {